thexeondev/shorekeeper-patch/README.md

-# camellya-patch
+# wicked-waifus-win-patch

-PAK files signature check bypass for Wuthering Waves 1.4 beta
+PAK files signature check bypass for the PC version of a certain game.

 ### How to use
 Just inject it at early startup.